bcaseiro/taffarel/README.md

 4) Can I modify this tool?

-Sure, it's a free tool and it was coded in python to make things easier!
+Sure, it's a free and open-source tool.

 5) How to install it?